phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

 Description of the members:

  - `type`: the schema definition's type.
-Could be one of "string", "integer", "unsigned integer", "float", "boolean", "array" or "array of strings".
+Could be one of "string", "integer", "unsigned integer", "float", "boolean", "array", "array of strings", "object" or "any".
  - `required`: whether this key is required.
  - `has_default_value`: whether a default value is defined.